-Professors J. Bratt (chairman), Smedes, Spykman

-Associate Professors W. De Boer, Hoekstra, Holwerda, Minnema, Primus, Sweetman,
+Professors J. Bratt (chairman), Smedes, Spykman Associate Professors W. De Boer, Hoekstra, Holwerda, Minnema, Primus, C. Vos Assistant Professors Sweetman, L. Vos

-C. Vos

-Assistant Professor L. Vos

 The curriculum of the department has been broadened to meet the needs of those preparing to teach Bible courses in the Christian schools.
 To be eligible for a major, a student must have completed either 103 or 107 with a minimum grade of C (2.0).
 The program of concentration requires a total of nine courses in the department, including 206, 207 and 208 or departmentally-approved substitutes, 301, 303, and 308.
 A four-unit cognate sequence is required in another department approved by the student's adviser.
 Students wishing to major in religious education (History and Literature of Religion) should take 107, 108, 206, 303, 308, 319, 399, plus three electives from department offerings, two of which may be in New Testament Greek.
-The director of this program is Mr. Hoekstra.